dougtoppin/keen-congress-vote/README.md

 * npm install keen.io
 * node keen-congress-vote/congress-vote.js

+The data should have been uploaded to your Keen project.
 The data set consists of an array of records, one for each person.

-Next use the Keen workbench for your project.
+Next use the Keen workbench to take a look at your data.

 * go to the Keen workbench for your project (called `congress-vote`)
 * select the `Event Collection` called `congress-vote`